yilozt/yilozt.github.io/content/posts/clk-drive-flip-flop/index.en.md

 \end{cases}
 $$

-Then we can write state transition table from its state equation:
+Then we can write the state transition table from its state
+equation:

 | $S$|$R$ | $Q^{next}$| Comment |
 |:---|:---|:---------:|:--------|